mk-fg/pretty-yaml/README.rst

     >>> yaml.safe_dump(data, sys.stdout, allow_unicode=True, default_style='"')
     "key": "value\nasldpáknsa\n"

+* "sort_dicts=False" option to leave dict item ordering to python, and not force-sort them in yaml output, which can be important for python 3.6+ where they retain ordering info.

 * Has an option to add vertical spacing (empty lines) between keys on different depths, to make output much more seekable.